belgattitude/pjb-starter-springboot/README.md

 > The latter is preferred if you prefer to keep the `build.gradle` file intact.

-1. Alternative 1: Use the init-script method.
+1. Preferred method: Use the init-script method.

     Have a look to the [init-script method](https://github.com/belgattitude/pjb-starter-springboot/tree/master/init-scripts) documentation.

-2. Alternative 2: Modify the `build.gradle` file:
+2. Alternative method: Modify the `build.gradle` file:
     Just open the [build.gradle](./build.gradle) and
     check the runtime (or compile) sections.